keyuls/Free-Programming-Tutorials/free-programming-courses.md

 - ### [Apache Spark with Scala - Mastering Big Data!](http://bit.ly/2yOBf0V)
    Learn analyzing big data with Apache Spark and Scala by 12+ hands-on examples

+Notes: We are a part of the udemy affiliate program.